 - make some decisions and initiate play without always following the lead of others or needing lots of prompting from teachers.

 At Nought to Five we want every child to have this opportunity, to thrive, to enjoy, to develop a sense of community, belonging and success.
-Sending a child to school before they possess the maturity at the emotional and social level often leads children to struggle and find their first years of school an unhappy experience.
+Sending a child to school before they possess the required emotional and social maturity often leads children to struggle in all areas of formal schooling, and find their first years of school an unhappy experience.

 As parents and educators, the more careful we are in determining the time for a child to start school, the more likely we are to set children up to succeed in all areas of learning and life.
 Our teaching staff have expertise in child development and will gladly assist you in your decision of when to send your child to school and which skills to help them develop beforehand.